spkim8804/IBS_BAP/README.md

 # IBS Behavior Analysis Program (IBS-BAP)
-This program is under construction
+IBS-BAP is a project aimed at creating a powerful and convenient behavior analysis program.

+The ultimate goal is to enable one-step behavior analysis, from classification to analysis, directly from images or videos.

+Currently, it supports pose estimation using YOLO11, as well as visualization and management of bounding box label data.

+More features will be updated soon!

 ## Functions
-Visualize mp4 file and make bounding boxes.
+Visualize image file (jpg, png) and video file (mp4, for stable usage, **i-frame video** is recommanded) and make bounding boxes.

 Run Yolo11 for pose estimation (You can use your own model weight).
 * Run by CPU is default, but if you install **CUDA** appropriately, you can utilize GPU as well.